o-/sourir/doc/transformations.md

 ## Composition

-Non-reordering transformations commute with speculate iff observable refinements are composed with Δ's.
+Non-reordering transformations compose with speculate iff the refinements they define are composed with all Δ's.

 Proof: TODO

-## Example
+### Example

+The following is an example for the chain of optimizations `speculate; branch prune; const prop; speculate; branch prune`

 Input program